bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/javascript/bigo.md

 -   **logarithmic**: increases number of operations it performs as logarithmic function of input size n

--   function log n grows very slowly, so as n gets longer, number of operations the algorithm needs to perform doesn’t increase very much
+-   function log n grows very slowly, so as n gets longer, number of operations the algorithm needs to perform doesn't increase very much

 -   halving